Access talent within a niche market

 Working with students gives you early access to talent, before they enter the more competitive graduate jobs market.
 This means you should run your recruitment process in the same way as for any other prospective employee, to ensure:

-- Fair and equal access to a more diverse talent pool and workforce (Equality Act 2010)
+- Fair and equal access for a more diverse talent pool and workforce, including non-discriminatory recruitment of student visa holders (Equality Act 2010)

-- Clear information about the internship opportunity, to avoid time-wasting
+- Clear information about the opportunity, to avoid time-wasting

 - Honest description of any future prospects, to optimise outcomes